-Many of our clients that use Squibnocket Animal Center and our main hospital, Valley Veterinary Hospitalare interested in learning more about integrative veterinary medicine.
+Many of our clients are interested in learning more about integrative veterinary medicine.
 Using a holistic approach to treat pets has tremendous value to a pet's health.
-Below is an overview to understand what intergrative veterinary medicine is and what it includes.
+Below is an overview to understand what integrative veterinary medicine is and what it includes.

 Many clients ask "What is integrative medicine?"

 As defined by the National Center for Complementary and Alternative Medicine at the National Institutes of Health, integrative medicine "combines mainstream medical therapies and complementary and alternative medicine for which there is some high-quality scientific evidence of safety and effectiveness."
 The goal is to promote health and prevent disease.

 Any therapy that is typically excluded by conventional medicine, and that Veterinarians use instead of conventional medicine, is known as "alternative medicine."
 It's a term that includes hundreds of old and new practices ranging from acupuncture to chiropractic to homeopathy.
 Generally alternative therapies are closer to nature, cheaper and less invasive than conventional therapies, although there are exceptions.
 An alternative medicine practice that is used in conjunction with a conventional one is known as a "complementary" medicine.

 Integrative medicine is healing-oriented medicine that takes account of the whole patient (body, mind, and spirit), including all aspects of lifestyle.
 It emphasizes the therapeutic relationship and makes use of all appropriate therapies, both conventional and alternative.